anyxel/hack101.info/README.md

 ## Credits

-- This project is inspired by [DevSonket](https://github.com/devsonket/devsonket.github.io).
-Also, the project is a fork of DevSonket.
-A big thanks to DevSonket team. ❤️❤️
+- This project is inspired by and form of [DevSonket](https://github.com/devsonket/devsonket.github.io).
+A big thanks to DevSonket team. ❤️

 ## Sponsors